[Skip to content]

 % eclipse -vmargs -Dtriemax.jalopy.home=/usr/jalopy/settings/ [...]

-You certainly would want to add this line to your eclipse.ini.
+You probably want to add this line to your eclipse.ini to apply the changes permanently

 4. Configuration